BrewBlox/brewblox-documentation/docs/dev/tutorials/subrouting.md

 - System includes an active and accessible Brewblox system.
 - System includes one or more non-Brewblox containers.
 - Both Brewblox and non-Brewblox containers are accessible on port 80/443.
-- Top-level routing is based on host name.
+- Top-level routing is based on hostname.
-- Brewblox has a dedicated host name.
+- Brewblox has a dedicated hostname.
-- Host name routing logic is extensible: 2..N host names must be recognized as routing rules.
+- Hostname routing logic is extensible: 2..N hostnames must be recognized as routing rules.

 ## Brewblox routing